You are currently viewing Midges in Scotland – A Local’s Survival Guide

 Whether enjoying a glass of wine outdoors or camping under the stars, citronella will prevent you from becoming an all-you-can-eat buffet.

-Please only use outdoors (not inside your tent!) and do not put ontop of dry grass/leaves etc – ensure they are kept above ground to be safe.
+Please only use a citronella candle outdoors (not inside your tent!) and do not put ontop of dry grass/leaves etc – ensure they are kept above ground to be safe.

 Campfires

 Another way to avoid midges in Scotland is to light a campfire.
 Again, the smoke masks the CO2 from humans and repels midges from coming near.
-The issue with campfires however, is firstly they are horrendous for the environment so please, if you are wild camping in Scotland only build a campfire if it is safe and you do not disturb natural habitats by collecting firewood, leaves etc. Please make sure to remove all trace of your fire before leaving.Β
+The issue with campfires however, is firstly they are horrendous for the environment.

 As a tip, a portable BBQ will have the same effect.
 Again, making sure your BBQ is not on dry grass and is propped up to avoid damaging the natural environment and leaving burn marks.
 Not forgetting to be a responsible traveller and dispose of it properly.